qyj-0422/GraphRAG/README.md

 > **GraphRAG** is a popular 🔥🔥🔥 and powerful 💪💪💪 RAG system! 🚀💡 Inspired by systems like Microsoft's, graph-based RAG is unlocking endless possibilities in AI.

-> Our project focuses on **modularizing and decoupling** these methods 🧩 to **unveil the mystery** 🕵️‍♂️🔍✨ behind them and share fun and valuable insights! 🤩💫
+> Our project focuses on **modularizing and decoupling** these methods 🧩 to **unveil the mystery** 🕵️‍♂️🔍✨ behind them and share fun and valuable insights! 🤩💫  Our project🔨 is included in [Awesome Graph-based RAG](https://github.com/DEEP-PolyU/Awesome-GraphRAG).

 ## Representative Methods